giantswarm/swarm-inception/README.md

 ## Swarm Inception
 Swarm Inception can be used to implement continuous deployments for any Giant Swarm service.
 Builds are conducted via Docker Hub using Github webhooks.
-When the build is complete, Docker Hub will call this service's webhooks, which in turn triggers a deployment or update of the service.
+When the build is complete, Docker Hub will call this service's webhooks, which in turn triggers a deployment or update of the image's service being built by Dockerhub.

 Swarm Inception does not provide continuous integration tests.
 If you would like to do continuous integration builds with tests, you may want to check out [Wercker's CI/CD service](http://wercker.com/).